 If you have suffered a botox injury and believe it was due to negligence, then you may be eligible to make a botox injury claim with a Claims Management Company, such as Legal Helpline.

 Beauty and treatment injury compensation claims are something we are seeing more and more of.
 Not necessarily because the treatments are dangerous in any way, in fact the majority are deemed fairly safe if carried out correctly and by a properly trained professional, but more due to the fact that these types of treatments, in particular botox, are becoming more and more common among both women and men.
 One of the main reasons people have botox is to combat the signs of aging by reducing the effects of fine lines and wrinkles, and tightening the skin.

 As with any cosmetic treatment, there is a risk of a botox treatment going wrong even when it is carried out correctly and with care.
 However, if you have had a botox treatment and sustained a botox injury, and it was due to negligence, then you may be able to claim compensation for botox treatment injuries.
-Legal Helpline is a team of personal injury claim solicitors that have many years of experience and could help you to make a botox negligence claim.
+Legal Helpline is a Claims Magement Company that have many years of experience and could help you to make a botox negligence claim.